Are Your Professional Relationships Powerful Or Painful?

 - More fun!

 Imagine walking into work each day feeling confident and looking forward to seeing your co-workers.
 Imagine not questioning yourself in interactions with your boss.
-Imagine feeling comfortable when speaking with clients and contacts, no matter how long you’ve known them or what topic you’re discussing.
+Can you imagine feeling comfortable when speaking with clients and contacts, no matter how long you’ve known them or what topic you’re discussing.
 Imagine resolving conflict with ease and grace.